-(1) Serious Health Condition of Child, Parent, or Spouse.
+(1) Serious Health Condition of Child, Parent, or Spousean Employee's Family Member

-As a condition of granting a leave for the serious health condition of the employee's child, parent or spouse, the employer may require certification of the serious health condition, as defined in section 11087(a)(1).
+As a condition of granting a leave for the serious health condition of the employee's family member-child, parent or spouse, the employer may require certification of the serious health condition, as defined in section 11087(a)(1).
 If the certification satisfies the requirements of section 11087(a)(1), the employer must accept it as sufficient.
-Upon expiration of the time period the health care provider originally estimated the employee needed to take care of the employee's child, parent or spouse, the employer may require the employee to obtain recertification, but only if additional leave is requested.
+Upon expiration of the time period the health care provider originally estimated the employee needed to take care of the employee's family memberchild, parent or spouse, the employer may require the employee to obtain recertification, but only if additional leave is requested.
 The employer may not contact a health care provider for any reason other than to authenticate a medical certification.